brilliantlabsAR/frame-codebase/README.md

     make -C network_core/micropython/mpy-cross
     ```

-1. You should now be able to build the project by calling `make` from the `frame-micropython` folder.
+1. You should now be able to build the project by calling `make` from the `frame-codebase` folder.

     ```sh
     make